mongodb/docs/source/includes/drivers_insert_connect.rst

          .. procedure::
            :style: connected

-           .. step:: Create a class that resembles a document from the ``comet`` collection.
+           .. step:: Create a class that resembles a document from your collection.

               The following class lists all the field names and types that your document will have.